RaanaBrm/Front-Movie/README.md

-# React + Vite
+SETUP AND RUNNING

--in termenal write: npm install
+In the terminal, run: npm install
--for the running the project write : npm run dev
+To start the development server: npm run dev Recommended browser: Google Chrome (not Safari)
--Use Google Chrome not SAFARI

-- for login you have to used : Email: "raana.barimani@hyperisland.se" and Password: "123"
+Login Credentials (for testing)
+Email: raana.barimani@hyperisland.se
+Password: 123

 - change the css and use Tailwind